-This notice is a summary of a petition for modification submitted to the Mine Safety and Health Administration (MSHA) by the parties listed below.
+This notice is a summary of petitions for modification submitted to the Mine Safety and Health Administration (MSHA) by the parties listed below.

-All comments on the petition must be received by MSHA's Office of Standards, Regulations, and Variances on or before November 13, 2018.
+All comments on the petitions must be received by MSHA's Office of Standards, Regulations, and Variances on or before December 20, 2019.

 You may submit your comments, identified by “docket number” on the subject line, by any of the following methods:

 1. Email: zzMSHAfirstname.lastname@example.org Include the docket number of the petition in the subject line of the message.

 3. Regular Mail or Hand Delivery: MSHA, Office of Standards, Regulations, and Variances, 201 12th Street South, Suite 4E401, Arlington, Virginia 22202-5452, Attention: Sheila McConnell, Director, Office of Standards, Regulations, and Variances.
 Persons delivering documents are required to check in at the receptionist's desk in Suite 4E401.
 Individuals may inspect a copy of the petition and comments during normal business hours at the address listed above.

 MSHA will consider only comments postmarked by the U.S. Postal Service or proof of delivery from another delivery service such as UPS or Federal Express on or before the deadline for comments.

 Start Further Info

 Sheila McConnell, Office of Standards, Regulations, and Variances at 202-693-9440 (voice), McConnell.Sheila.A@dol.gov (email), or 202-693-9441 (facsimile).
 [These are not toll-free numbers.]

 Start Supplemental Information